dayyass/graph-based-clustering/README.md

 ### Graph-Based Clustering

-Clustering of unlabeled data using graph components and spanning trees.
+Graph-Based Clustering using connected components and spanning trees.